WHAT IS ACNE?

 Vigorous washing and scrubbing can irritate your skin and make acne worse.
 Dr. Clifton recommends gently washing the affected areas twice a day with mild cleanser and warm water.

 Today, virtually every case of acne can be succesfully treated.
 If the acne treatments you have tried are not clearing your skin, it may be time to see a dermatologist.
-We have many treatment options including oral and topical medications, advanced cleaning tools, and light-based treatments such as lasers and our newest treatment isolaz.
+We have many treatment options including oral and topical medications, advanced cleaning tools, and light-based treatments such as lasers.

 Click here to take the IPledge Questionnaire.